mhuebert/re-view/re-view/view-specs.md

 1. Documentation - Quickly identify how to use a view by looking at its spec.

-2. Debugging - Validate arguments passed to components to ensure correct usage and provide helpful error messages
+2. Debugging - Validate props and children passed to components to ensure correct usage and provide helpful error messages

 3. Productivity - Facilitate the pruning of props that are passed down to child components.